 So how many bobby calves are killed in Australia each year?
 The dairy industry says it’s 400,000 while a 2013 report from Voiceless lists the number of slaughtered bobby calves at 800,000.

 Regardless of the exact figure, it is clear that an extraordinary number of animals are routinely taken from their mothers before they are even one week old and slaughtered simply because the dairy industry has no other use for them.. but we do.

 At ‘Til The Cows Come Home, we enjoy working with farmers to rescue retired dairy cows and unwanted bobby calves.
-Our team, trained in Regenerative Rescue https://tilthecowscomehome.org/regenerative-rescue/, use the natural capabilities of the animals to help regenerate the land on which they live.
 Do you, or anyone you know, have acreage?
 Are you interested in companion cows for your property or a herd of soil regenerators for your land?
-Get in touch and help us find enduring and loving homes for these beautiful creatures.
-Here is a listing of animals available today (updated daily): https://www.facebook.com/tilthecowscomehomeau/photos/a.342543169601685/668353813687284/?type=3&theater If you see a herd perfect for you, complete this adoption application and one of our dedicated volunteers will be in touch: https://tilthecowscomehome.org/adopt-a-cow/ The suggested donation per calf is $350 which is optional however this amount covers rescue, feed and vet care expenses so that we can continue to rescue.
+Get in touch and help us find loving homes for these beautiful creatures.
+Here is a listing of animals available today (updated daily): https://www.facebook.com/tilthecowscomehomeau/photos/a.342543169601685/668353813687284/?type=3&theater If you see a herd perfect for you, complete this adoption application and one of our dedicated volunteers will be in touch: https://tilthecowscomehome.org/adopt-an-animal/ Please note that as with all pet adoption organisations, this one too has costs to consider.

 If you don’t have the space, you can still support our work and help us make this rescue a reality by donating here: paypal.me/tilthecowscomehomeau

 -By Genevieve Mater